vogelchr/e1_sam4_usb/README.txt

 	GNS module has one inside?
 Did you find any documentation on that in the module data sheet?
 Recommended: 0603ESDA-TR

+	(this was refused earlier, but later on implemented:)
+	 - GPS receiver rx/tx/pps doen't have series termination (27R or the like), possibly resulting in switching tranients degrading GPS performance

+	- 33R series resistance in oscillator outputs

+	- edge type SMA replaced by through hole (edge type incompatible with frontpanel directly on board edge, would have meant to do milling)

 REFUSED:
 	- interface to old LIU only board (SPI + DATA on pinheader)
 	 - might make sense to add a precision voltage reference for the DAC,